openstf/stf/README.md

 Devices should be allowed to turn their screens off when idle, which is what we are doing.
 All of our devices report perfect battery health so far.

-Note, however, that you may have a problem if your USB hubs are unable to both provide enough power and support the data connection at the same time.
+Note that you may have a problem if your USB hubs are unable to both provide enough power and support the data connection at the same time.
 This can cause a device to stop charging when being used, resulting in many charging cycles.
 If this happens you will just need to [get a better USB hub](#recommended-hardware).

 ### Is the system secure?